FloridaPlayers/Documents/Constitution.md

 ### Section 1 — Proposal of Amendments

-Amendments to this constitution may be proposed by any Voting Member at any meeting.
-A two-thirds (2/3) vote of the Total Voting Membership at the next regular meeting shall be necessary to pass such an amendment.
+Amendments to this constitution may be proposed by any voting member at any meeting.
+A two-thirds (2/3) vote of the total voting membership at the next regular meeting shall be necessary to pass such an amendment.
 The vote may be taken at the same meeting if the two-third (2/3) are present.

 ### Section 2 — Approval of Amendments